jupyter/nbconvert/docs/source/install.rst

 -------------------

-For converting notebooks to PDF with ``--to webpdf``, nbconvert requires the `Pyppeteer <https://github.com/pyppeteer/pyppeteer>`_ Chromium automation library.
+For converting notebooks to PDF with ``--to webpdf``, nbconvert requires the `playwright <https://github.com/microsoft/playwright-python>`_ Chromium automation library.

-Pyppeteer makes use of a specific version of Chromium.
+Playwright makes use of a specific version of Chromium.
 If it does not find a suitable installation of the web browser, it can automatically download it if the ``--allow-chromium-download`` flag is passed to the command line.

-To install a suitable version of pyppeteer, you can pip install ``nbconvert[webpdf]``.
+To install a suitable version of playwright, you can pip install ``nbconvert[webpdf]``.

 PDF conversion on a limited TeX environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^